Roomers: Fall 2024 Arrival Survival Guide

 MicroFridge Rental Information

 The MicroFridge is a one-of-a-kind unit that includes a full refrigerator, freezer and microwave all-in-one!
-This is a convenient alternative to bringing a refrigerator and microwave from home and is a must-have item for students attending Marquette from far away or out-of-state.
+This is a convenient alternative to bringing a refrigerator and microwave from home and is a great option for students attending Marquette from far away or out-of-state.

 Bedloft.com is endorsed and approved by Marquette University.
 Place your MicroFridge order.